fabioz/startexplorer/README.markdown

 Release Notes
 -------------

+### Upcoming Version 1.5.0 (2013-09-xx)

+* If the selected text in the editor is a valid URL and you do "Open in Default Application" on it, your default browser will be launched with this URL.
+Works also for mailto: links or any other URL flavor.
+Additionally, on Windows, you can also do "Start File Manager in this Path" to open the URL via Windows Explorer (which supports URLs).
+Shout out to Linux and Mac users: If the default file manager of your distro (Nautilus, Konqueror, Finder, whatnot...) supports can handle URLs, please let me know and I enable this behaviour for more platforms.
+(GitHub issue #28.)
+* Linux MATE is now supported out of the box (thx to @m-wilde) (GitHub issue #34).
+* No more Windows-specific pre-defined custom commands.
+StartExplorer now comes with an empty list of custom commands by default.
+(GitHub issue #2)

 ### Version 1.4.1 (2013-03-25)

 * Bugfix for paths with whitespaces on Windows, which had been broken due to the fix for issue #23.